Speculations on the Cloud

 Speculations on the Cloud, with an aesthetic that walks the line between attraction and the uncanny valley, refers also to the politics of the Graphic User Interface (GUI) and the iconography of the digital.

-- Several of the installation photos at the Villa Merkel are presented courtesy of the museum and Die Arge Lola Photography.
+- Installation photos at the Villa Merkel are presented courtesy of the museum and Die Arge Lola Photography.

 Speculations on the Cloud, Karin Wimmer Galerie, Munich, Germany, 2018.